-OTs are not subject to the FAR or applicable grant and cooperative agreement regulations, and the clauses in OT awards can be negotiated between the awardee and the Government.
+OTs for Prototypes are not subject to the FAR or applicable grant and cooperative agreement regulations, and the clauses in OT awards can be negotiated between the awardee and the Government.
 Further, OT awardees are not subject to the FAR cost accounting standards.

 Because a TIA is not considered a procurement instrument, it is not subject to procurement regulations, such as the Federal Acquisition Regulation (FAR) or any of its supplements.
 Instead, TIAs are used in accordance with 10 U.S.C. § 2371 and Part 37 of the DoD Grant and Agreement Regulations (DoDGARs).
 TIAs are assistance instruments used to stimulate or support research designed to (a) reduce barriers to commercial firm’s participating in defense research, to give the DoD access to the broadest possible technology and industrial base; (b) promote new relationships among performers in both the defense and commercial sectors of that technology and industrial base; and (c) stimulate performers to develop, use, and disseminate improved performance and contracting practices.
 As a matter of DoD policy, a TIA may be awarded only when one or more for-profit firms are to be involved either in the: (1) performance of the research project; or (2) the commercial application of the research results (i.e., commercial transition partner).
 In addition, the statute requires that, to the maximum extent practicable, the non-Federal parties carrying out a research project under a TIA are to provide at least half of the costs of the project.
 This statutory cost-sharing requirement is not absolute but legitimate issues with the cost-sharing requirement should include their clear and specific rationale for lessening this requirement of their proposal.
 Generally Accepted Accounting Principles (GAAP) apply rather than the FAR or DFARS cost principles or cost accounting standards.